 6. Someone by their Side

 This is the role I always take on.
 I am there to help members vent, to remind them they are not alone, to help them separate their mental illness from their identities, and to share my experiences.
+Show them that their condition is not who they are.
+Inspire them.

 7. Serious Stigma Smashing